 The aim is that the Neurocenter Finland would maintain in an online database comprehensive and up-to-date information on research projects, infrastructures, methods, materials and innovations in the field of neuroscience.
 The center is expected to enhance research in the field and strengthen Finland's competitiveness.

 The Neurocenter Finland would be based on a one-stop-shop principle and it would operate between Finnish brain research and external, mainly commercial operators to enhance the utilisation and commercialisation of Finnish neuroscientific research, visible as a huge increase in entrepreneurial activities and investments in the field in Finland.
 In the long-term, its effectiveness could be seen as progress in the treatment and prevention of brain diseases.

 Preparation of the Neurocenter

-The Ministry of Social Affairs and Health, the Ministry of Education and Culture and the Ministry of Economic Affairs and Employment will jointly grant EUR 1.8 million to support the 18-month pilot project.
+The Ministry of Social Affairs and Health and the Ministry of Education and Culture supported the related 18-month pilot project with EUR 1.8 million in 2018.

 The government aid granted by the Ministry of Social Affairs and Health was allocated to research and development pilot projects supporting the main project's objectives, and universities and uni-versity hospitals jointly carried out the pilot projects.
 The pilot package combined basic research and experimental clinical research, equipment development and pharmacotherapy for the treat-ment of brain diseases.

 As part of the Health Sector Growth Strategy for Research and Innovation Activities, the Ministry of Social Affairs and Health launched a call for government grant applications for 2020 for further preparation of the Neurocenter Finland.
 The Ministry granted EUR 800,000 to the University of Eastern Finland for the preparation of the establishment phase of the Neurocenter Finland.